 You will also learn how to change the dressing around the tube every day.
-Try to make this part of your daily routine.

 To clean the skin, you will need to change the bandages once a day or more if the area becomes wet or dirty.

 The skin area should always be kept clean and dry.
 You will need:

 - Ointment or hydrogen peroxide (if your doctor recommends)